solita/datatree/README.md

 ### Upcoming

-- Changed `XmlSchemaValidator` to have only instance methods.
-The XML sources are stateful, so you must create a new instance of the validator for every document that you validate
+- Changed `XmlSchemaValidator` to have only instance methods, to avoid confusion with the order of parameters.
+The XML sources are stateful, so you must create a new instance of the validator for every document
 - Added `XmlVulnerabilities` utility for checking whether an XML document may contain an XXE or DoS attack